VNMod/Data-Structures-and-Algorithms/README.md

   cmake .
   ```

 - This should create all the necessary configuration files and the executable.
-Each ADT should have a "unittests" file that tests the ADT and by running the "make" command, the executable for this unittests file is created.
+Each ADT should have a "unittests.cpp" file that tests the ADT and by running the   ```make  ``` command, the executable for this "unittests" file is created.